 Louise's projects are developed in close collaboration with experts from fields not usually associated with the arts, and people with lay and local knowledge of the site.
 They are made through an extended period of immersion in a chosen landscape using three tiers of cross-disciplinary research into the site, the subject matter and related science (biological and social) and with participants who are themselves experiencing the effects of the underlying subject matter.

-Louise regularly exhibits her work and present her practice and research at a conferences and symposiums as well as in the press, media and on radio broadcasts.
-She works as a visiting lecturer at undergraduate and postgraduate level at a number of universities ans is an Associate Fellow of the Higher Education Academy (HEA) and has a number of teaching qualifications including the Supporting Learning Programme (SLP), awarded by Lancaster University.
-She was an External Examiner for the BA Performance Design and Practice Central St Martin’s, UAL, London (2014-18).
+She regularly exhibits her work and present her practice and research at a conferences and symposiums as well as in the press, media and on radio broadcasts.
+She works as a visiting lecturer at a number of UK universities.